Academics

 “The Universe is a grand book which cannot be read until one first learns to comprehend the language and become familiar with the characters in which it is composed.
 It is written in the language of mathematics.” --Galileo

 Experience the satisfaction of a “team” tackling a challenge and succeeding, as well as the confidence built by independently solving problems through your own hard work and perseverance.
 You will see how systems of linear equations can be used in the debate about minimum wage, explore foundational concepts of functions with the decoding of encrypted messages, and examine human population growth and its impact on the environment with exponential functions.
-Algebra, or “al-jabr”, means the “reunion of broken parts’.
-This is exactly what we will do together in Math 1 by using the laws of mathematics to unite seemingly disjointed quantities in our constant quest to understand the universe.

 • Math 2: Studying Spatial Relations Through Mathematical Reasoning